xgi-org/paper/paper.md

 [2, 2, 1, 1]
 ```

-The main benefit of the `stats` package as a whole is that any other notion that can be represented as a node-to-quantity mapping has the same interface.
-This includes notions such as other centrality measures and even categorical node attributes.
+The main benefit of the `stats` package is that any other notion that can be conceived of as a node-to-quantity mapping has the same interface.
+This includes notions such as other centrality measures, categorical node attributes, and even user-defined functions.
 Furthermore, all of these are given the exact same interface.
-For example, obtaining the average degree and average clustering coefficient over the entire network is done with a single method call:
+For example, obtaining the average degree or average clustering coefficient over the entire network (or the average of any other node-to-quantity mapping) is done with a single method call:

-One of the main benefits of `NodeStat` objects is a common interface for common computations.
-For example:

 ```python
 >>> H.nodes.degree.mean()